pawatsethaput/OpenBank/REST-API-V1.1.md

     ]
 }

+<span id="account"></span>
 ### GET /banks/BANK_ID/accounts/ACCOUNT_ALIAS/account

 Baseline

-Information returned about an account specified by ACCOUNT_ALIAS moderated by VIEW_NAME.
+Information returned about an account specified by ACCOUNT_ALIAS.
-If VIEW_NAME is not specified, it defaults to "owner" i.e. the traditional account owner's view of the account.

 * Number, owners, balance
 * Views of the account that are available
 * Related links (optional)

+Authentication via OAuth is required if the account is not public.

 JSON: